Skip to main content

 The goal when loading data into a Druid datasource is to optimize the schema and layout so that Druid can deliver fast ad-hoc analytics for your end users.

-• Parse the original data.
+• Parsing the original data.

 Ingestion tasks replace CREATE_TABLE and INSERT INTO..., SELECT...
 INTO, and similar commands used to load data into a relational database.